 OCC's D3C3 strategies will strive to expand the equity of postsecondary access and preparation countywide.
 Once students are enrolled at the college, the College will leverage and grow its dynamic analytical data systems to track their progress and to close equity gaps at every stage of the student lifecycle.
-D3C3 will allow OCC to grow the sophistication, timeliness, and accuracy of this work, to embrace a proactive, systematic student support infrastructure modeled after the National Institute for institutions and across multiple states nationwide.
+D3C3 will allow OCC to grow the sophistication, timeliness, and accuracy of this work, to embrace a proactive, systematic student support infrastructure modeled after the National Institute for

+Student Success (NISS) at Georgia State University.
+The NISS model is a proven approach to student success that has significantly improved student graduation and equity at several institutions and across multiple states nationwide.
 Their work is a fundamental guide for D3C3 and their mission is to "increase the ability of colleges and universities to identify and resolve institutional barriers to equity and completion by increasing their capacity (1) to implement proven student-success systems and data-informed interventions and (2) to enact systemic change to institutional processes and structures."
 Finally, the mobility cluster pf D3C3 will allow OCC to create new, innovative pathways to successful careers that bring options for growth and prosperity to a diverse population of students and a wide range of employers in partnership with MICHauto.